Volunteers with speed guns strike back

-World Hacks: Volunteers with speed guns strike back
+Community volunteers with speed guns strike back at motorists

 A growing movement in the UK is shifting the power of catching speeding motorists from the police, to the people.